bobbyluig/eclipse/docs/src/tutorial.md

 ### Center of Mass

 If the gait is execute without any adjustments, the robot will not walk -- it will fall and stumble.
-This is due to the fact that the center of mass is not being adjusted.
-As you can see in the image, the center of mass must fall inside of the support triangle made by three legs for crawl gaits.
+This is due to the fact that the center of mass (COM) is not being adjusted.
+As you can see in the image, the COM must fall inside of the support triangle made by three legs for crawl gaits.

 ![](assets/com.png)

 First, let's define a few things.
-Let $(c_x, c_y)$ be the center of mass of the robot in its current position.
+Let $(c_x, c_y)$ be the COM of the robot in its current position.
 This can be simplified to a static value or computed using the positions of the legs.
 Let $(x_1, y_1)$ and $(x_2, y_2)$ be the locations of two support legs across from each other.
 In the image above, they would be legs 0 and 3.

 The shortest path to the inside of the triangle is the perpendicular to the slope formed by the two support legs.
-We need to find where on the line is the closest to the center of mass.
+We need to find where on the line is the closest to the COM.
 To do this, Alastair derived this equation, which took me a while to understand.
 It is basically a lot of $y = mx + b$ manipulations.
 Let $(x_0, y_0)$ be the point on the line we are interested in.

 $$m = \frac{(y_2 - y_1)}{(x_2 - x_1)}$$
 $$b = y_1 - m x_1$$
 $$x_0 = \frac{x_0 + m y_0 - mk}{m^2 + 1}$$
 $$y_0 = m x_0 + b$$

 Do the order of the points matter?
 No. If you look at the code, it may appear that it does.
 However, the order is for other optimizations.
-If working with the trot gait, this is enough because the center of mass simply has to be on the line.
+If working with the trot gait, this is enough because the COM simply has to be on the line.
 I use the variable $\delta$ to indicate how much the body must move.

 $$\delta_{x,trot} = x_0 - c_x$$
 $$\delta_{y,trot} = y_0 - c_y$$

 Optimally, this would work for crawl as well.
-However, it would be even better to move the center of mass further into the support triangle.
+However, it would be even better to move the COM further into the support triangle.
 I used $\sigma$ to represent the safety margin.
 Rather than adjusting to a point on the line, the robot will move into the support triangle an aditional $\sigma$.
 There is a flaw in this because $\sigma$ is **not** the stability margin.
 When close to the sides of the triangle, it may be possible that moving $\sigma$ may cause the stability margin to be less than $\sigma$ on another side.
-It is even possible that the adjustment can throw the center of mass outside of the support triangle.
+It is even possible that the adjustment can throw the COM outside of the support triangle.
 I have not written in any protection for this as it usually is not a problem.
 However, this is definitely something to think about for improving motion.

 Interestingly, order matters here with $\sigma$.
 I believe there is another way but this is just my take on it, since was really short on time.
 Which point comes first and which comes second depends on which leg is lifted.
 Testing basically reveals the following.